 First-year students (new freshmen) are admitted to CTAS with professional status if they meet the general aptitude criteria for admission and have no deficiencies in the basic competency requirements for admission.
-First-year students admitted upon completion of the GED will be admitted with professional status if they have also achieved the minimum ACT or SAT scores required for undergraduate admission to the university.
+First-year students admitted upon completion of the GED are admitted with professional status if they have also achieved the minimum ACT or SAT scores required for undergraduate admission to the university.

-Students transferring from other ASU colleges are admitted to CTAS with professional status if they have no remaining admissions deficiencies and are in good standing in the university.
+Students transferring from other ASU colleges are admitted to CTAS with professional status if they have no remaining admissions deficiencies and meet the required GPA.

-Transfer students from other institutions must meet the minimum admission requirements for college transfer students as described on page 62.
-The CTAS, in addition, requires resident transfer students to have a cumulative GPA of 2.25.
+Transfer students from other institutions must meet the minimum admission requirements for college transfer students as described under "Transfer Credit," page 63.
+The CTAS also requires resident transfer students to have a cumulative GPA of 2.25.